The Truth About “Advisory Votes”: They’re Really Push Polls

 “Advisory votes” came into being with the passage of Eyman’s Initiative 960 in 2007.
-I-960 says that every time the Legislature passes a bill that increases state revenue in some way, an “advisory vote” must appear on the ensuing general election ballot.
+I-960 said that every time the Legislature passes a bill that increases state revenue in some way, an “advisory vote” must appear on the ensuing general election ballot.

-Just to reiterate: Only bills that increase state revenue trigger advisory votes.
-Other bills don’t.
-If the Legislature passes a bill to give a corporation or an industry a new tax break, that does not trigger an “advisory vote”, but if the Legislature votes to end a tax break, that does trigger an “advisory vote”.
+Just to reiterate: Only bills that increased state revenue triggered advisory votes.
+Other bills did not.
+If the Legislature passed a bill to give a corporation or an industry a new tax break, that did not trigger an “advisory vote”, but if the Legislature voted to end a tax break, that did trigger an “advisory vote”.

 We put quotation marks around the words “advisory votes” because the term is a misnomer.
-Since “advisory votes” were purposely designed by Eyman to influence public opinion instead of measuring it, they are not in any way advisory.
-And since the outcomes of each one do not change state law, when you fill in the oval for one of the available responses, you are not actually voting on anything.
+Since “advisory votes” were purposely designed by Eyman to influence public opinion instead of measuring it, they were not in any way advisory.
+And since the outcomes of each one did not change state law, when people filled in the oval for one of the available responses, they were not actually voting on anything.

-We prefer to call things what they really are, which is why we refer to the “advisory votes” as Tim Eyman’s push polls.
+We prefer to call things what they really are, which is why we have long referred to the “advisory votes” as Tim Eyman’s push polls.

-The other statewide ballot measures you see all have outcomes that matter and are true forms of direct democracy.
+Real statewide ballot measures have outcomes that matter and are true forms of direct democracy.
 For example, when you vote on an initiative, you are deciding whether or not to create a new state law (which may repeal or change an existing law).
 When you vote on a referendum, you are deciding whether or not to keep a law the Legislature voted to adopt.
 And when you vote on a constitutional amendment, you’re deciding whether or not to change our plan of government.

 For the first few years after I-960’s passage, nobody remembered the provision that requires the inclusion of the push polls on Washingtonians’ general election ballots, not even Tim Eyman himself, so it wasn’t enforced.
 In 2012, however, the Attorney General’s office began enforcing the provision.
-Ever since, Eyman’s push polls have been cluttering up our ballots.
-There have been over thirty-four push polls in all to date.
+For ten years after that, Eyman’s push polls were an annual general election fixture.